cobbler/cobbler/docs/quickstart-guide.rst

     $ cobbler system edit --name=test --gateway=192.168.1.1 --hostname=test.mydomain.com

-The --hostname field corresponds to the local system name and is returned by the "hostname" command.
-The --dns-name (which can be set per-NIC) should correspond to a DNS A-record tied to the IP of that interface.
+The ``--hostname`` field corresponds to the local system name and is returned by the ``hostname`` command.
+The ``--dns-name`` (which can be set per-NIC) should correspond to a DNS A-record tied to the IP of that interface.
 Neither are required, but it is a good practice to specify both.
-Some advanced features (like configuration management) rely on the --dns-name field for system record look-ups.
+Some advanced features (like configuration management) rely on the ``--dns-name`` field for system record look-ups.

 Whenever a system is edited, cobbler executes what is known as a "lite sync", which regenerates critical files like the PXE boot file in the TFTP root directory.
-One thing it will **NOT** do is execute service management actions, like regenerating the dhcpd.conf and restarting the DHCP service.
-After adding a system with a static interface it is a good idea to execute a full "cobbler sync" to ensure the dhcpd.conf file is rewritten with the correct static lease and the service is bounced.
+One thing it will **NOT** do is execute service management actions, like regenerating the ``dhcpd.conf`` and restarting the DHCP service.
+After adding a system with a static interface it is a good idea to execute a full ``cobbler sync`` to ensure the dhcpd.conf file is rewritten with the correct static lease and the service is bounced.